Ha-Duong-88/Credit_Risk_Analysis/README.md

 # Results (Balanced Accuracy Scores, Confusion Matrixes and Imbalanced Classification Reports) For Credit Resampling Machine Learning

+Note - While the term recall is more commonly used in machine learning, the two terms are synonymous and will be used interchangeably in this report.

 ## Oversampling with RandomOverSamper Model

 Oversampling_RandomOverSampler.png![Oversampling_RandomOverSampler](https://user-images.githubusercontent.com/80140082/124972911-bf975880-dfdf-11eb-81af-edd90318471d.png)

 * The balanced accuracy score is 65%
 * The high_risk precision is 1% only with 61% sensitivity which makes a F1 score of 2%.
-* The precision for the low_risk population is 100% with a sensitivity (recall) of 68%.
+* The precision for the low_risk population is 100% with a sensitivity of 68%.

 ## Oversampling with SMOTE Model